 SECTION 13.
-This bond ordinance shall take effect twenty (20) days after the first publication hereof after final adoption, as provided by the Local Bond Law.
+This bond ordinance shall take effect twenty (20) days after the first publication of the notice of final adoption of this bond ordinance, as provided by the Local Bond Law.

-ADOPTED ON FIRST READING

-DATED: July 24, 2025
+ADOPTED ON FIRST READING DATED: JULY 24, 2025